-Today is World Mental Health Day.
-Nobody wants to talk about suicide, but then you lose someone to it again and you are reminded that feeling uncomfortable is worth it if it means preventing a death.
+Nobody wants to talk about suicide, but then another life is lost in your community and you are reminded that feeling uncomfortable talking about it is worth it, if it saves a life.

 Suicide is a growing epidemic which is robbing us of our family and friends.
 Having lost a family member and a number of friends to suicide I want to remind you that everyone is at risk or could become at risk.

-Earlier in the year Adam (in the pic) and I went down to support the #SickNotSad event to raise awareness of the problem.
-It was really positive with so many people wanting to use their muscle to do something to help.
-Sports people and those with all-or-nothing obsessional tendencies are at risk too- don’t think that they are not.
+Last March Adam (in the pic) and I went down to support the #SickNotSad event to raise awareness and raise money for suicide prevention and mental health charities.
+It was really positive with so many people wanting to show their support through participating in sport.
+Athletes, and those with all-or-nothing obsessional tendencies are at risk too- don’t think that they are not.

 When you feel low you can drift down a hole and isolate yourself.
 Anxiety and obsessional thoughts can sink in, you can feel ashamed.
 A lack of sleep and rest, too much time thinking can make you feel like you are going mad.
 Keeping it all in can make you feel like you want to explode or weigh you down, so heavy.

 So, if this is you and you feel yourself slipping, please do something about it before it becomes more difficult.
 If it feels too tough already, use your courage and innate instinct to survive.
 Reach out and ask for help.
 I want you to know you can get through this even if you can’t understand how now.
 Speak to someone, anyone.
 A trained helper, family member or friend, a stranger is sometimes easier.
 Above all, just ask for help!